Theoretical Chemistry and Modeling

 Career Opportunities

 • Further studies in France: PhD, most often in the field of chemical modeling (quantum chemistry, molecular or solid-state modeling and dynamics, theoretical physical chemistry, etc.).
-There are many opportunities to pursue a PhD in France as well as abroad
+There are many opportunities to pursue a PhD, both in France and abroad.

 • Further studies abroad: PhD, most often in the field of chemical modeling (quantum chemistry, molecular or solid-state modeling and dynamics, theoretical physical chemistry, etc.)

-• Career opportunities: Modeling and simulation (design engineer, R&D engineer, chemical engineer specializing in molecular modeling, etc.) / Other careers open to graduates of this program: programmer-analyst, software developer
+• Career Opportunities: Modeling and Simulation (design engineer, research and development engineer, chemical engineer specializing in molecular modeling, etc.) / Other careers open to graduates of this program: programmer-analyst, software developer